AutoLogicTools

 Symptoms

-• Power locks, windows, or wipers not working correctly
+• Power locks, windows or wipers not operating correctly within one zone

-• Condition typically appears right after a BCM A replacement, update, or reflash
+• Symptoms appearing immediately after a module replacement, update or reflash

 Diagnostic steps